CBIRP: Center for Body Image Research and Policy

 Email Contact: Marcus Petree email@example.com

 BAASE: Build Awareness and Advocacy in Schools for Equity

-Given the need for the development and evaluation of an equity-focused SEL curriculum, the goal of this project is to develop the Build Awareness and Advocacy in Schools for Equity (BAASE).
+Given the need for the development and evaluation of an equity-focused Social-Emotional Learning (SEL) curriculum, the goal of this project is to develop the Build Awareness and Advocacy in Schools for Equity (BAASE).
 This newly developed curriculum expands the reach and generalizability of SEL curriculums by teaching SEL skills in lessons that address societal inequity while teaching students to cope with the stress and trauma that is associated with discrimination.
 The BAASE Social-Emotional Learning Curriculum will concretely teach students how to apply SEL skills (e.g., empathy, perspective-taking) in the context of equitable behavior and help students to identify ways they can change their behaviors to mitigate discrimination, as well as ways they can help others to change their behaviors.
-The primary aims of this study are to 1.) develop, through an iterative process, the BAASE curriculum that addresses inequities in the context of SEL for 3rd-5th grade students; 2.) examine the feasibility and social acceptability of the BAASE SEL curriculum; and 3.) evaluate the promise of the BAASE curriculum on 3rd ‑5th grade students’ social and emotional skills and abilities, anti-prejudice behaviors and the overall classroom environment.
+The primary aims of this study are to 1) develop, through an iterative process, the BAASE curriculum that addresses inequities in the context of SEL for third through fifth grade students; 2) examine the feasibility and social acceptability of the BAASE SEL curriculum; and 3) evaluate the promise of the BAASE curriculum on third through fifth grade students’ social and emotional skills and abilities, anti-prejudice behaviors and the overall classroom environment.